Graphs definition

 and sequoia

-) is interpreted as a separator, the left part is given feature value 1
+) is interpreted as a separator, the left part is assigned feature name 1

 .